OKX Friends Issue 03 | Dialogue with Ni Da: From 0 to 1 of Chinese Influencers, Methodology Revealed

 Third, the value of KOLs is not only reflected in information dissemination but also in the interpretation and analysis of information.
 In an era of information explosion, content that helps users understand information and provides insights is truly valuable.

-Finally, truly high-quality KOLs are more likely to stand out in this cycle.
+Finally, truly quality KOLs are more likely to stand out in this cycle.
 As the market matures and users' discernment improves, only KOLs who continuously provide valuable content can gain users' trust and support in the long term.

 7. Mercy @Mercy_okx: The noise in the KOL circle is still quite loud, making it easy to lose one's original intention.
 How do you adjust your mindset and stay true to yourself?

-Moreover, I always insist on doing the right thing.
+Furthermore, I always insist on doing the right thing.
 Once you have a certain level of influence, you will find that doing the right thing becomes easier.
 For example, I often use my influence to help those with smaller funds who genuinely need assistance.
 These actions may not bring me direct benefits, but they make me feel that I am doing something meaningful.

 Additionally, I maintain a passion and curiosity for the industry.
-I continuously learn new knowledge and study new phenomena, and this state of ongoing learning keeps me humble and allows me to provide value to the community.
+I continuously learn new knowledge and study new phenomena, and this state of ongoing learning keeps me humble and allows me to continuously provide value to the community.

 Finally, I believe that the key to staying true to oneself is to always remember why you started doing this.
 For me, the initial motivation was to better understand the market and make better trading decisions.
-Now, although my role has changed, this core goal has not.
+Now, although my role has changed, this core goal has not changed.
 I am still striving to improve my analytical skills while hoping to help more people understand this market.

 Risk Warning and Disclaimer